 - Add comment to an email – A compliance officer can add a comment which will be visible to other COs, but not to end users.

 - Share a search – Allows compliance officers and administrators to share a search with specific users or user groups

 - Rerun recent search – Users can review the list of recently conducted searches even if they haven’t saved it.

 - Advanced and customizable data analytics – A dashboard with reports and statistics that can be customized and delivered to a mailbox of your choosing.

 - Mailbox association – Allows compliance officers to define which user group is allowed to search through specific emails.

 - Deduplication of emails and attachments – Makes sure only one instance of an email and attachment is archived to optimize disk space usage.

 With a third-party email archiving solution, especially if it’s an on-premise solution that is paid per capacity, not per mailbox, you won’t have any additional costs for legacy mailboxes.
-This will allow for a greater predictability of cost and won’t compromise your compliance efforts.
+This will allow for greater predictability of cost and won’t compromise your compliance efforts.

 Office 365 was envisioned as an email server, and this remains its primary application.
-With that in mind, it’s not surprising that its advanced search, export, permissions, audits and other features aren’t on the same level as those offered by expert companies.
+With that in mind, it’s not surprising that its advanced search, export, permissions, audits and other features don’t always perform on the same level as those offered by expert companies.